Vic WillisVictor Gazaway Willis

-Willis had his best season in 1899 when he had a 27-8 record, and posted a 2.50 ERA.
-He threw 342 innings for the Beaneaters, and led the National League with the fewest hits allowed per game.
-He also had the only no-hitter of his career on August 7.
-Willis was the last pitcher to throw a no-hitter in the 19th century.
+Willis had his best season in 1899 when he had a 27-8 record and posted a 2.50 ERA.
+He threw 342 innings for the Beaneaters, leading the National League with the fewest hits allowed per game (7.3) and shutouts (five).
+He threw a no-hitter on Aug.
+7, defeating the Washington Senators 7-1.
+It was the last no-hitter of the 1890s.

-In 1901 the right-hander had a 20-17 record and finished fourth in the league in ERA.
-He also pitched more than 300 innings.
-The following season he completed a league-high and NL-record 45 games, and he threw 410 innings, the second-highest total in modern major league history.
+In 1901, the right-hander had a 20-17 record, finishing fourth in the league in ERA with a mark of 2.36.
+The following season – over the course of 410 innings – he recorded 45 complete games, the most of any pitcher in the modern era (post 1900).
+His 410 innings represent the second-highest total in modern NL history.
 He also led the league with 225 strikeouts.

-He had long fingers, which allowed him to throw a very unique and sharp curveball.
-Local media outlets penned Willis as almost impossible to hit.
+Willis had long fingers, which allowed him to throw a very unique and sharp curveball which usually broke downward.

 “Willis has speed and the most elusive curves,” the Boston Sunday Journal said.
 “His ‘drop’ is so wonderful that, if anyone hits it, it is generally considered a fluke.”